Available in VPC

 nodeSelector:

-mlx.navercorp.com/zone: { name of the GPU Zone provided } # Name of the zone you can view in GPU Resources
+mlx.navercorp.com/zone: { GPU Zone name } # Zone name as shown in GPU Resources

 containers:

-- name: pytorch # Must set PyTorchJob's container name to pytorch
+- name: pytorch # Must set the container name for PyTorchJob to pytorch

 image: examples.com/pytorch-mnist-dist:23.03-py3